synnaxlabs/synnax/docs/tech/rfc/0019-240310-cesium-race-conditions.md

 conditions can be handled properly:
 - We know that these changes to domain index may only be deletions, as there cannot be any additional writes to pointers on a closed file without open writers.
-- Garbage Collection will only modify the offsets of these pointers, so the only field of contention within these pointers in Garbage Collection and deletion is the `offset` field.
+- Garbage collection will only modify the offsets of these pointers, so the only field of contention within these pointers in garbage collection and deletion is the `offset` field.
 - We observe that the change in the offset is additive: if a pointer's offset was increased by 3 to exclude the first 3 samples, then the transcribed version of the pointer in the new